eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

     - i.e. The game can be played just like before pausing
 - It is ok if there is a discrepancy between the spawning of new shields and portals (and asteroids, if you will) before pausing vs. after resuming the game
     - e.g. Suppose there were only 4 seconds left until a new shield spawns before pausing, it is ok for the new shield to spawn after any seconds between 0 to 9 (instead of exactly 4 seconds) after resuming the game

+### Exit (5 points)

+- When the game is paused, clicking the "Exit" button returns the user back to the landing page
+- The first button on the landing page should now display "Resume game!" (as opposed to "Play game!")
+    - Note: When the player dies and returns to the main menu, the first button should be "Play game!"
+        - i.e. Basically, only display "Resume game!" when the game is paused
+- Clicking "Resume game!" takes the user back to the game window, with the game still being paused and all game states remaining the same
+    - e.g. All asteroids are still in their original positions before pausing
+- Note: When the game is paused, do *not* worry about what should happen if the player interacts with (i.e. changes) settings

 ## Hints